 Meth Overdose Treatment

-Treatment options range from cognitive-behavioral therapy (CBT) for addiction, to Matrix Model treatment, to MIEDAR intervention, and more – based on the individual’s circumstances and needs.
-Meth rehab is a must for those struggling with addiction.
+Meth overdose treatment options range from cognitive-behavioral therapy (CBT) for addiction, to the Matrix Model and more – based on the individual’s circumstances and needs.
+Meth rehab is a necessity for those struggling with addiction.

 Additionally, there are several fully confidential health hotlines one can contact to get started on the road to recovery: